CHE 100 CHEMISTRY AND SOCIETY

 Non-mathematical approach to the study of matter.
 Presentation of the fundamentals of chemistry followed by socially relevant topics such as toxic waste management, environmental pollution, space technology, agricultural chemistry, chemistry of consumer products, food processing, polymers, and plastics.
 Offered every semester and J Term.

 3, 2/3; NS14

 Basic principles of chemistry, including atomic and molecular structure; gases, liquids, solids, and solutions; chemical reactions; acids and bases.
 Not open to chemistry majors.
-Offered every semester.
+Offered every fall semester.

 CHE 102 GENERAL CHEMISTRY II

 Prerequisite: CHE 101.
 Continuation of CHE 101.
 Includes chemical equilibria, electrochemistry, metals and nonmetals, some fundamentals of organic chemistry, polymers, fibers and plastics, natural products, and some fundamentals of biochemistry.
 Not open to chemistry majors.
 Offered spring only.